Alyhermon/Alyhermon/README.md

 # Hi Everyone 👋

 This is me, Alina Marina Hermón Castro and currently I am study Software Engineering at APEC but I am Tec.
-Sotfware Development, I studied a technician about sotfware development at ITLA, My repositories are more down, you can see them.
+Sotfware Development, I studied a technician about sotfware development at ITLA, My projects are more down, you can see them.

 # I am Full stack developer